raspberrypilearning/scratch-backpack/en/step_1.md

 - You can only access your own backpack and must be logged into your Scratch account to use it.

-- Open your backpack by clicking on the **Backpack** tag at the bottom of the screen.
+- Open your backpack by clicking on the **Backpack** tab at the bottom of the screen.

 --- no-print ---